West Shore Railroad main line: Conrail

 Most–but not all–of the remaining line was conveyed to Conrail in 1976.
 This included the entire line between Weehawken and Selkirk Yard, now known as the River Line.
 West of Albany, sections between Selkirk and Rotterdam Junction, Ilion and New York Mills, Vernon and Canastota, Wayneport and Chili Junction, and Oakfield and Buffalo were also included.
 The line between Rotterdam Junction and South Fort Plain was not conveyed but Conrail operated it under subsidy from the state of New York.
 This line was abandoned in 1981.
 Conrail abandoned the section between Ilion and Utica in 1982, and between Oakfield and Buffalo, the Oakfield Secondary, in 1984.
 The first bit of the River Line, splitting from the P&H Line and passing over the National Docks, was built fairly-recently as a connecting track.
 North of there, the line was the New Jersey Junction Railroad to the Weehawken tunnel.
 Through the tunnel, it was the West Shore Railroad.
 Both of these lines were owned by the New York Central Railroad.

 The Weehawken Branch was built and owned by the Erie Railroad.
 It originally passed through the middle of Hoboken, but was later realigned to the west side, right next to the New Jersey Junction Railroad.

-In 1989, Conrail agreed to sell line south of North Bergen Yard along with part of the former New Jersey Junction Railroad to NJ Transit for what became the Hudson-Bergen Light Rail project.
+In 1989, Conrail agreed to sell the line south of North Bergen Yard along with part of the former New Jersey Junction Railroad to NJ Transit for what became the Hudson-Bergen Light Rail project.
 NJ Transit took ownership in 1995, and Conrail abandoned service in 2000.
 With the breakup of Conrail in 1999, the remaining parts of the West Shore line were conveyed to CSX Transportation.